Key Considerations for First-Time Restaurant Buyers

-When working out exactly how much you have to buy or lease a venue, don’t forget to include cutting edge equipment in your budget.
-These will range from ice machines to refrigeration, bakery decks, ovens, pizza ovens, fryers, boilers, and the like.
+When working out exactly how much you have to buy or lease a venue, don’t forget to include cutting-edge equipment in your budget.
+These will range from ice machines to refrigeration, bakery deck ovens, pizza ovens, fryers, boilers, and the like.
 Some restaurants - including steakhouses, will need very specific equipment like broilers and charbroilers to prepare top-level steak and other meat dishes.
-Many diners will make it a point to visit your restaurant, for instance, if they know you cook meat in a traditional grill or barbecue.
-To keep costs down, prioritize the most important equipment for your culinary style and slowly build up a full kitchen as profits start coming in.
+Many diners will make it a point to visit your restaurant, for instance, if they know you cook meat on a traditional grill or barbecue.
+To keep costs down, prioritize the most important equipment for your culinary style and slowly build up a full kitchen as profits start.

 Ensure the Restaurant is Accessible

 You can save a lot of money by leasing or buying an accessible locale.
 If you have fallen in love with a place that needs renovation, then consult The American Disabilities Act (ADA), where you will find all accessibility regulations pertinent to restaurants.
 Required features include restaurant ramps, aisles between seats measuring at least 36 inches wide, and accessible access from the parking space.
 According to Sage.com, the average cost of remodeling a restaurant ranges from $250,000 to $350,000.
 This is why opting for a building that already has its accessibility up to scratch is of great importance.

 Choose Your Location